FI:IB114 Intro to Programming & Algs II - Course Information

 Supplier department: Department of Computer Science - Faculty of Informatics

 - Wed 15.
 2. to Wed 10.
 5. Wed 14:00–15:50 D3

 - Timetable of Seminar Groups:

-This course is intended for non-informatics students.
-The others are recommended IB002 instead.
+This course is intended for the study program Cybersecurity.
+Students enrolled in programs Informatics and Programming and Application Development are recommended IB002 instead.

 - Course Enrolment Limitations